 5. Power outlets on or off automatically

 Anything you plug into a Belkin WeMo Switch can be controlled from your phone, says Gary Wollenhaupt, editorial director of ProudGreenHome.com.
 Plug the WeMo into an outlet, then plug the device into the WeMo Switch and use the free WeMo app on your Apple or Android smartphone or tablet to turn TVs, lamps, slow-cookers and other devices on or off, or customize an on-off schedule.

-Cost: $39.99 per outlet at Best Buy through NEA Click & Save
+Cost: A mini smart plug is $34.99 per outlet at Home Depot through NEA Click & Save

 5. Monitor your front door remotely

 Not at home?
 Or busy and can’t come to the door?
-Zmodo Greet, a smart doorbell, lets you answer the door through your smartphone (iOS and Android) with the free Zmodo app.
+Ring, a smart doorbell, lets you answer the door through your smartphone (iOS and Android) with the free Zmodo app.
 You can see, hear and speak to visitors, delivery people and others as if you were there.
-Even when the bell hasn't been rung, it automatically records and stores video clips you can view on your smartphone when it detects motion.

 7. Multi-system management